SoftSimu/CellSim3D/documentation.md

   Minimum size of particles in the system
 + "rand_vel":: Boolean
 + "Two_Components": have two different types of colloid in the system
-+ "SizeFactor" #ask
++ "SizeFactor"

-  Scales all the particles in the system by "SizeFactor" amount
+  If set to one, all new cells in the system would have the same size as the old cells.
+If set to any thing else, size of the new cells would be scaled by "SizeFactor".
 + "Friction"

   Friction coefficient